-Rectifier Current Limit Active This is a system limit; the total output of the bus will not exceed that number.
+Rectifier Current Limit Active the bus will not exceed that number.
 A system notification, only, that indicates the feature is active and functioning.
 Set at Control>Rectifier Current/Power Limit>Rectifier Current Limit.
-Rectifier Power Limit Active A notification that the power limit feature is enabled and active.
-That is, the combined power of all rectifiers is being limited (rather than limiting individual rectifiers).
-See the Control page, Rectifier Current/Power Limit section for details.
+Rectifier Power Limit Active is enabled and active.
+That is, the combined power of all rectifiers is being See the Control page, Rectifier Current/Power Limit section for details.
 Note: a typical usage might be where an upstream AC breaker needs protection.

-Alarm Description Action Rectifier Voltage Sense Fail The voltage sense on the bus has failed.
+Alarm Description Action The voltage sense on the bus has failed.
 Typically, a hardware failure of the voltage sense wires of the EM4x and the DC bus.
 In this circumstance the EM4x selects a rectifier and continues to monitor voltage from it.
 Note that this alarm can be enabled or disabled on the Control page.
 A system level hardware fault that may be attempted to be repaired by qualified personnel.
-User Lua Script Error There is a Lua Script Error which is the EM4x firmware editor.
+There is a Lua Script Error which is the EM4x firmware editor.
 This requires factory support.
 Please contact your Newmar representative.
 A reboot may be attempted.
-WEB UI Alarm Configuration> Hybrid Battery Missing Indicates a battery previously detected in the system is no longer present.
+WEB UI Alarm Configuration> Hybrid Indicates a battery previously detected in the system is no longer present.
 Check comms to the battery, battery MCBs or physical status of the batteries.

 Alarm Description Action IOBoard 1 Missing IO board 1 which has been configured in the system and expected to operate is not detected.
 Check control wiring (and connectors) to the I/O board.
 Investigate, if the cause is a faulty IO board this must be replaced.
-WEB UI Alarm Configuration> IO Expansion IO Board IO Expansion Missing An IO Expansion Card configured to be present in the system is not detected.
-Check comms and power connection to the IO Expansion Card.
-WEB UI Alarm Configuration> Input and Relay/Output Logic
+WEB UI Alarm Configuration>IO Expansion O Board IO Expansion Missing An IO Expansion Card configured to be present in the system is not detected.
+Expansion Card.
+WEB UI Alarm Configuration>Input and Relay/Output Logic

 Input Logic Error There is an error in the input logic of the EM4x configuration software.
 This can be reviewed in Input Logic page.
 This should only occur if custom input logic is entered by an end user.
 Do NOT attempt to modify the default factory logic.
 If this error occurs after programming some Input Logic, carefully examine the logic statements and correct the offending statement.
-If needed, attempt to reload the default logic by clicking on the Input Logic > Default button.
+If needed, attempt to reload the default logic by clicking on the Input Logic>Default button.
 If this fails, please contact your Newmar sales rep. Relay Logic Error There is an error in the relay logic of the EM4x configuration software.
 This can be reviewed in the Relay/Output Logic page for relay settings, or otherwise the Custom menu settings or the Input Logic page.
 This should only occur if custom relay logic is entered by an end user.
 Do NOT attempt to modify the default factory logic.
-If this error occurs after programming some Relay Logic, carefully examine the logic statements and correct the offending statement.
-If the factory Relay/Output Logic page has been modified by accident, please contact your Newmar sales representative.
-WEB UI Alarm Configuration> LVD IOBoard 1 LVD 1, or IOBoard 1 LVD 2, or IOBoard 1 LVD 3 This indicates that the threshold for tripping/activating the contactor for LVD1 has been exceeded and the corresponding LVD contactor has been sent a signal to "open".
+If this error occurs after programming some WEB UI Alarm Configura ation>LVD IOBoard 1 LVD 1, or IOBoard 1 LVD 2, or IOBoard 1 LVD 3 This indicates that the threshold for tripping/activating the contactor for LVD1 has been exceeded and the corresponding LVD contactor has been sent a signal to "open".
 Note on LVD Alarms: The contactors Newmar uses always have auxiliary contacts on them to indicate the contactor is open or closed.
 These contacts are fed back to internal GPIPs, and usually have the alarm name "LVD Open".
 This serves as a confirmation that the LVD contactor has actually obeyed its command to "open".
 Normally the threshold for tripping the LVD will be based on low voltage.
 However, the LVD contactor can also be activated by temperature and/or time.